still-standing/running-adventures/_posts/running/2019-01-02-before-the-start-post.markdown

 ### A doubtful analogy

-My first weeks of running could actually be resumed by a simple analogy: It is like **making love to a bear**... (figuratively speaking).
+My first weeks of running could actually be resumed by a simple analogy: It is like **making love to a bear**... (figuratively speaking, of course...).

 Figuratively speaking, for sure.
 But, somehow, the side effects look surprisingly similar: